-Denise Bayron designs modern garments that are practical, minimal and most often geometric.
+Denise designs modern garments that are practical, minimal and most often geometric.
 After fifteen years of working as an executive in the fast fashion industry in NYC, she transitioned to patternmaking as a means of reconciling her love of fashion with a desire to live more sustainably.
-By designing patterns, Denise hopes to empower the home knitter and sewist with the tools, knowledge, and autonomy to create the handmade wardrobe of their dreams.
-She hopes that makers will use her patterns as the basic infrastructure for a garment, but then customize the fiber selection, fit, and color.
-Of course, each maker can also source their materials sustainably and control the waste that is created in the process.
-In the end, each garment is a collaboration between designer and maker, and therefore a piece of handmade art.
+Making a wardrobe by hand enables one to source materials more sustainably and control the waste that is produced in the process.
+By designing patterns, Denise hopes to empower the home knitter and sewist with the tools, knowledge and autonomy to create the handmade wardrobe of their dreams.